Back to Checks

 Next

-Use a starter pack from the workbench or paste your own YAML.
-Connect a repo and run Checks to generate your first benchmark card.
+Use a starter pack from the local runner or paste your own YAML in the workbench.
+Publish only when you want your first proof card.

 Open workbench →